aggresss/playground-rust/tmp/README.md

 Because lifetime are a type of generic, the declarations of the lifetime parameter `'a` and the generic type parameter `T` go in the same list inside the angle brackets after the function name.

+## Scratch 015

+Some command line options go to `cargo test`, and some go to the resulting test binary.
+To separate these two types of arguments, you list the arguments that go to `cargo test` followed by the separator `--` and then the ones that go to the test binary.

+## Scratch 016

+Rust 有两种多态方式：

+- Generic // compile time, static // impl trait
+- Trait Object // run time, dynamic // dyn trait

+- polymorphism
+- monomorphism